 For purposes of demonstrating that CEO pay is well aligned with company performance, only three elements of direct compensation are included in CEO Paid Compensation on this graph - 1) Base salary, 2) Annual bonus earned, 3) Cash and stock (based on the market value on the vesting date) earned at the end of the three-year cycle for the LTPP.
-Total compensation, including the value of pension changes, stock option grants, and all other compensation for all Named Executive Officers, can be found in the Summary Compensation Table on page 29.
-The Adjusted EPS figures used in the above graph are non-GAAP financial measures which are prepared as a complement to our financial results prepared in accordance with United States generally accepted accounting principles.
-An explanation of the adjustments may be found in our Form 10-K for the 2015 fiscal year under "Non-GAAP Financial Measures" beginning on page 34 in the "Management's Discussion and Analysis" section.
+Total compensation, including the value of pension changes, stock option grants, and all other compensation for all Named Executive Officers, can be found in the Summary Compensation Table on page 30.
+The Adjusted EPS and adjusted operating income referenced in the above graph and narrative are non-GAAP financial measures which are prepared as a complement to our financial results prepared in accordance with United States generally accepted accounting principles.
+An explanation of the adjustments may be found in our Form 10-K for the 2016 fiscal year under "Non-GAAP Financial Measures" beginning on page 36 in the "Management's Discussion and Analysis" section.